Unity-Technologies/com.unity.multiplayer.samples.coop/README.md

 ---------------
 **Multiplayer over internet**

-In contrast to running a local setup, when playing over internet we don't neccessarily need a built executable.
-We can just run the game in editor.
+In order to play over internet we need to have a built executable that is shared between all players, so please check out the section above.

+It is possible to connect between multiple instances of the same executable OR between executables and the editor that produced said executable.

 Running the game over internet currently requires setting up a [Photon Transport for MLAPI](https://github.com/Unity-Technologies/mlapi-community-contributions), which uses Photon relay server to facilitate communication between clients and server living on different networks.